Driving License

 Vehicle breakdowns

-Make a note of these emergency numbers in the Netherlands
+Make a note of these emergency numbers in the Netherlands.

-If your car breaks down on the road, you should try to take yourself and your passengers to a safe location as soon as possible.
+If your car breaks down on the road, you should take yourself and your passengers to a safe location as soon as possible.
 You should then call your breakdown assistance provider.
 This could be your car insurance company or a separate breakdown coverage provider.
-ANWB offers membership and roadside assistance packages ranging from €5.55 to €11.80 per month.

 If necessary, you can also contact the ambulance service on 112 or other emergency services in the Netherlands.